petrosrapto/miniRover/README.md

 # miniRover Project
 **The Project is in progress.
 It is not finished yet!**
 ### Development of a mini rover with sensors using Arduino IDE.
-Live Plots displayed at the website. (https://petrosrapto.github.io/)
+Live Plots displayed at the website. (https://petrosrapto.github.io/miniRover/)

 * PCB design with Altium Designer
 * Data processing with Python
-* Website coded with HTML/CSS/JAVASCRIPT (Website's Repository: https://github.com/petrosrapto/petrosrapto.github.io)
+* Website coded with HTML/CSS/JAVASCRIPT (Located in `/website` directory of this repository)

+## Website

+The project website is located in the `website/` directory and is automatically deployed to GitHub Pages at https://petrosrapto.github.io/miniRover/

+The website includes:
+- Live data visualization and plots
+- Project documentation and images
+- Interactive demonstrations of rover capabilities

 ### Details
 The project consists of the **mini rover** and its **base**.